 The threat of disease is a possibility when dealing with well water.
 Unlike municipal water systems, your well water is not treated with chlorine or other chemicals that can destroy E. coli or other bacteria and pathogens.

 If you suspect that there is disease in your well, don’t spray water directly on your plants, especially the fruit or edible leaves.
-Also, avoid watering plants that grow on or in the ground, such as potatoes or carrots.
+Also, avoid watering plants that grow on or in the ground, such as potatoes, carrots, or beets.

 For more information, check out this article from the CDC on E. coli in private wells.

 Now that you know about all of the potential hazards in your well water, it is time to learn how to get testing done.
 To get your well water tested, find a water testing lab near you.